dalinicus/homeassistant-acinfinity/README.md

 Sensors will also be created for each ***PORT*** on a controller, even if no device is attached.
 The UIS protocol is device type agnostic, so each port will be treated the same regardless of what is plugged (or not plugged) into it.

-- Power - Is there a device on that port
+- Status - Is there a device plugged in on that port
-- Intensity - Power supplied to the connected device
+- Power - Current Power supplied to the connected device

 ![AC-Infinity](/images/ac-infinity-device.png)